 The Hasegawa F-16 kits are very accurate and straightforward to build.
 I wanted to have this kit finished for a show, so I did not add much details and ended up building the kit almost straight from the instruction sheet.
 It does pay however to deviate from the Hasegawa instructions a couple of times:

 Hasegawa tells you to fit the tub to the lower fuselage half but this will result

 in some visible gaps between the tub and panels and the upper fuselage half.
 I prefer to attach the tub to the upper half, however this will result in the seat hitting the canopy.
 Fortunately all Hasegawa F-16 kits, apart from the F-16A Plus, also contain a slightly shorter rear seat (part C23) which fits perfectly and once fitted you can't tell it is shorter.

 - Stage 2, fitting main wheel bay bulkhead B6

 Before fixing this bulkhead in place I temporarily attached the main landing gear legs (parts C7 and C8) with white (PVA) glue so I could verify alignment by measuring the distances between the wheel axles and the wing attachment points.

 After the bulkhead is firmly fixed I removed the landing gear again.

 - Stage 2, before joining the fuselage halves

-I cut two pieces of PVC tube (power cord insulator) and fitted those behind the holes for the horizontal stabilizers to act as receptors for the pivots, similar to the soft plastic bushes used for fitting model car wheels.
+I cut two pieces of flexible PVC tube (power cord insulator) and fitted those behind the holes for the horizontal stabilizers to act as receptors for the pivots, similar to the soft plastic bushes used for fitting model car wheels.
 This way the horizontal stabilizers remained adjustable and could be left off until painting was complete.

 When joining the fuselage halves, I did not apply glue to the edges of the speed brakes, this resulted in a slight gap, just like the real ones that are often slightly ajar when the aircraft is powered down.